Get Fit Financially - Financial Literacy Resources

 We are not implying you don’t know anything about money.
 Our goal is to provide you with the tools and resources to help build your knowledge, to help you understand your finances, and to help develop or define your money management skills.

 Whether it is our physical, nutritional, or spiritual health, there may be other choices we can make to take better care of ourselves.
 When it comes to our financial health, there may be better ways to manage our money.
 Financial literacy resources are provided here to give basic money management information as a starting point for financial education.
-While we believe this information to be of value, it is not intended to be an all inclusive listing of resources.”
+While we believe this information to be of value, it is not intended to be an all inclusive listing of resources.

 Take charge of your money by learning more about . . .

 - The Good and Bad of Using Credit Cards.
 Responsible use of credit cards can help build a good credit history.
 They are convenient to use, but are not a source of additional income.
+There can be expensive fees and interest charges if bills are not paid on time.

 - Why a good Credit Score is just as important as your academic GPA.
 Think of your score as your “financial” GPA.
 The higher the score, the better.
+It takes time to build a good score so it's important to get started on the right foot.

 Cash Course is a website maintained by the National Endowment for Financial Education that provides college students a wealth of information about Financial Basics, Paying for College, College Life, World of Work, and Economic Survival Tips.
 Cash Course also includes interactive financial tools, including fun quizzes and budgeting software.

-Financial Avenue -the road to smarter money management
+Financial Avenue - the road to smarter money management

-And it’s all free!
 Begin your journey here and come back often.

 - Achieve Financial Success - Make your education and financial goals a reality.